-Some of the best rides at Disney World can have long lines an hour after the park opens.
+Some of the best rides at Disney World can have long lines as soon as the park opens.
 If you aren’t careful you could spend hours in line everyday.
 Let’s avoid that.
-These are the Best Disney Fast Pass Rides at Walt Disney World for each parks.
+These are the Best Rides at Disney World for each of the parks.
 If you have checked out our strategy to optimize your Disney FastPasses, you will know there are things that you can do to get the most out of your Disney World experience.
 Prioritizing these rides is a step in the right direction.

 (Please note that this refers to your first 3 FastPasses and not the ones you get after like we talked about in our Fast Pass Strategy)

 Avatar Flight of Passage

 Avatar: Flight of Passage should be your Fastpass priority in Animal Kingdom.
 You want to talk about Best Rides At Disney World?
 This is the one.
 The ride blows everything else in Disney World away.
 Period.

 The ride has lineups over 3 hours at some points in the day.
 Getting a FastPass for this one is key to making the most of a day at Animal Kingdom.